ietf-wg-cellar/ebml-specification/specification.markdown

     Range:          -
     Default:        -
     Element Type:   Binary
-    Description:    The CRC is computed on all the data from the last CRC element (or start of the upper level element), up to the CRC element, including other previous CRC elements.
-All level 1 elements SHOULD include a CRC-32.
+    Description:    The CRC is computed on all the data of the Master element it's in.
+The CRC element should be the first in it's parent master for easier reading.
+All level 1 elements should include a CRC-32.
+The CRC in use is the IEEE CRC32 Little Endian.

 Element Name:   Void